What Is Average Revenue per Customer?

 Specifically, if your usual LTV and ARPC trends look off (i.e., LTV is lower than expected compared to ARPC), it can indicate your costs are rising more than expected–and you may need to do something to mitigate them.

 You should see your ARPC increase if you focus on optimizing LTV and average order value (AOV).

-To increase LTV, review your strategies for customer retention, from loyalty programs and VIP experiences to free shipping.
+To review your strategies for customer retention, from loyalty programs and VIP experiences to free shipping.
 Also, since LTV is about profitability, analyze if your marketing channels and campaigns are bringing in the “right” (high LTV) customers that justify your acquisition costs.

 To increase AOV, try experimenting with various strategies to nudge some additional spend.
 A word of caution: it’s critical to ensure your customers continue to perceive value – otherwise you could increase churn.
 Consider tried-and-true strategies including:

 - Cross-sells: Complementary product(s) that a customer can add to their order

 - Upsells: More of the same product or an upgraded version of a product

 - Bundles: Complementary products packaged together for customer convenience/value